-Lack of "need" for gas in Pennsylvania is also asserted by a Labrynth Consulting reaction to a recently released report advocating for more pipelines for similar goals, to fulfill an asserted need for gas and to reduce prices in the region.
-In this responsive analysis the assertion of a need for the gas was proven false with facts:

-"First, Pennsylvania exported 3.23 Bcfd to other regions of the country in 2015 an amount almost equal to its 2014 consumption of 3.3 Bcfd.
+Lack of "need" for gas in Pennsylvania is also asserted by a Labrynth Consulting reaction to an industry report advocating for more pipelines in the region to fulfill an asserted need for gas and to reduce prices in the region.
+In this responsive analysis the assertion of a need for the gas was proven false with the following facts: "First, Pennsylvania exported 3.23 Bcfd to other regions of the country in 2015 an amount almost equal to its 2014 consumption of 3.3 Bcfd.
 There is plenty of existing pipeline capacity to meet Pennsylvania's demand and enough left over to send out of the state."
-19

-The assertion that PennEast is intended to provide "enhanced competition" and cheaper pricing for industry users is not a need - it is a corporate desire, but it is not a need.
-It is an abuse of process and power for FERC to allow PennEast to claim that cheaper prices and setting the PennEast companies up to better compete with other industries fulfills the requirement of "need".
-Approving construction of a pipeline project, granting it exemption from state and local laws, giving it the power of eminent domain, so it can take private property, so it can take publicly preserved parks, forests and natural lands, in order to inflict un-mitigatable and irreparable harms, all so the pipeline company can achieve its independent goal of greater profits and other industries can save a buck on the backs of the rest of us, subjecting communities to the threat and reality of pipeline accidents, incidents and

-17 Analysis of Public Benefit Regarding PennEast, Skipping Stone, March 9, 2016 explosions (which happen with concerning regularity) does not characterize a legitimate need that warrants the property takings and associated harms.
+The assertion that PennEast is intended to provide "enhanced competition" and cheaper pricing for industry users is not a need - it is a corporate desire.
+It is an abuse of process and power for FERC to allow PennEast to claim that cheaper prices and setting up the PennEast companies to better compete with other industries fulfills the requirement of "need."
+Approving construction of a pipeline project, granting it exemption from state and local laws, giving it the power of eminent domain, so it can take private property, so it can take publicly preserved parks, forests and natural lands, in order to inflict un-mitigatable and irreparable harms, all so the pipeline company can achieve its independent goal of greater profits and so other industries can reduce operating costs while subjecting communities to the threat and reality of pipeline accidents, incidents and explosions (which happen with concerning regularity), as well as subjecting them to the environmental and economic ramifications of a pipeline, does not characterize a legitimate need that warrants the property takings and associated harms.

-18 Marcellus/Utica on Pace for Pipeline Overbuild, Says Braziel, Natural Gas Intelligence, June 8, 2016
+2 Marcellus/Utica on Pace for Pipeline Overbuild, Says Braziel, Natural Gas Intelligence, June 8, 2016